Dev-Friends-DAO/docs/docs/intro.md

 Dev Friends DAO is a DAO that unites subDAO that bootstrap and operate a project.

-As a DAO, we mean
+As a DAO that provide products, we mean
 - we prefer onchain identity/data/activity as much as possible, rather than offchain
-- chain-agnostic; we fairly value blockchains
+- chain-agnostic; we fairly value blockchains and use blockchains in a more suitable way with other technologies
 - we prefer permissionlessness, transparency as much as possible, about things that should be
-- we prefer essential activities and validation, rather than pessimistic motivation and discussion; we welcome productive criticism
+- we prefer essential activities and validations, rather than pessimistic motivation and discussion; we welcome productive criticism, but it has to include better execution
 - we all try to adopt and build fair, cool ecosystem, as technically as possible
 - there's no illogical discrimination as a person; which means kind of meritocracy but fair
-- we value autonomous motivation and actions; basically we all can't force someone about working time
+- we value autonomous motivation and actions; basically we all can't force someone about working time, but we should be collaborative and communicative for the project and its other members.
 - we can communicate and move things forward asyncronously
-- there are clear roles and basically Dev Friends DAO's direction is determined by core team members
+- there are clear roles and basically Dev Friends DAO's direction is determined by Governors
-- ragequit is welcome and we all appreciate active contributions until then
-- we don't have salary and bounty until we earn with products or succeed in fundraising in the initial phase
+- However, DFD members join this DAO as sole proprietors, so they are responsible for the legal liability about all the individual activities they do and the subDAO's activities they are in
+- ragequit is OK, but you have to contribute till the goal of the subDAO is achieved if you are joining a subDAO
+- DFD's sale as a DAO is comprised of two parts; products' business model and products' buyout
+- rewards to members are payed from the sale directly, regardless of the kinds of currencies; if it's a token via contract and if it's not via our own backend API, but some percent of the sale is accumulated to DFD tresury (might use some payroll product)
+- we all are professional enough in some field to achieve the associated role by themselfs basically
+- the number of the DFD members who belong to a subDAO is 1 to 5; we're professional enough to build things and in some cases 1 is enough
+- However, we are all cooperative, so we try to help other subDAOs we're not belong to because we are friends with each other

 ## Intro Done

-Now it's time to go to guildlines of DFD!
+Lots of important points are already told below but now it's time to go to the guildlines of DFD!